Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

 You might hear the terms used interchangeably, but not-for-profit organisations aren’t necessarily always registered charities.
-To be a registered charity the organisation must meet the Charity Commission’s rules and regulations, but a not-for-profit doesn’t have the same restrictions.
+An organisation must meet the Charity Commission’s rules and regulations to be called a registered charity, but a not-for-profit doesn’t have the same restrictions.

 • A registered charity is always a non-profit organisation